 Where: Tai Hang, Hong Kong Island (check out the parade route map for best vantage points)

-Mid-Autumn Lantern Carnival Victoria Park
+Mid-Autumn Lantern Carnival Victoria Park (to be confirmed)

 We hope to hear more soon about the famous community Lantern Festivals run by LCSD after a few years’ hiatus.
 In the meantime, we’ve put together some easy crafts so you can celebrate by making your own lanterns, drums, dragons and even mooncakes.